What is hyperthyroidism?

 A single injection of radioactive iodine is curative in around 95 per cent of all hyperthyroid cats, but following treatment occasional blood tests are recommended to ensure normal thyroid hormone levels are being maintained.

-A new option that has more recently become available for managing hyperthyroid cats is to feed them on a special diet that has strictly controlled levels of iodine in the diet.
-As iodine is used by the thyroid gland to make thyroid hormones, if there i only sufficient iodine in the diet to make normal levels of these hormones, this can help to control the disease.
+A new option that has more recently become available for managing hyperthyroid cats is to feed them on a special diet that has strictly controlled levels of iodine.
+As iodine is used by the thyroid gland to make thyroid hormones, if there is only sufficient iodine in the diet to make normal levels of these hormones, this can help to control the disease.

 This is an interesting form of therapy that appears to be quite successful, at least in a number of cats.
 It does require feeding a special therapeutic diet that is only available from your vet, and cats need to consume this diet exclusively to ensure effective control.
 Nevertheless, many cats can have their disease controlled in this way and it is an alternative to other forms of therapy for a number of cats.